VermeirJellen/MT4-Execution_Framework/README.md

 - Trailing stop: For a long position we subtract the trailing distance from the `Bid` price.
 If the resulting value is higher than the current Stoploss level then we update the Stoploss level with the new value.
 For the short scenario, we add the trailing distance to the `Ask` price and perform the comparison.
 - No trailing stop: We close the trade when it is in profit.

-Hence, when setting the Take Profit level we automatically assume that momentum is over when the Take Profit is not hit after three bars.
+Hence, when setting the Take Profit level we assume that momentum is over when the Take Profit is not hit after three bars.
 However, when using a trailing stop we let our winners run as long as possible in order to potentially capture a small trend.

 ##